felix-rabe/kirby-pure-stats/README.md

 Page-view stats for websites running with Kirby CMS.

-On each page visit, the page identifier and date are stored in a local SQLite database and visualized in the Kirby Panel.
+On each page visit, the page identifier and date are stored in a local SQLite database and visualized in the Panel.

 No IPs.<br>
 No cookies.<br>